draeger-lab/SPECIMEN/docs/source/dev-notes.rst

 Further branches
 ^^^^^^^^^^^^^^^^

+..
 Currently, there are no more branches.

+- ``pgab-dev``: Branch for the developement of the PGAB workflow

+    - Status: Ongoing work (Master`s thesis)

 Developer Information
 ---------------------